TillMacher/apscale_gui/README.md

 </pre>

 ### Input data
-APSCALE expects *demultiplexed .fastq.gz files* in the 2_demultiplexing/data folder.
+APSCALE expects *demultiplexed .fastq.gz files* in the 2_demultiplexing/data folder (see above).

 If you prefer to have your data all in one place you can copy the raw data into 1_raw_data/data.
 However, demultiplexing won't be handled by APSCALE directly, but the GUI version has a demultiplexing tool implemented (see https://github.com/DominikBuchner/demultiplexer).